dynatrace-oss-contrib/opentelemetry-specification/specification/trace/semantic_conventions/cloudevents.md

 ### Processing

-To trace the processing of one or more CloudEvents, instrumentation SHOULD create a new span.
-If a single event is processed, instrumentation SHOULD use the remote trace context from the Distributed Tracing Extension as a parent or MAY instead add it as a link on the processing span.
+When instrumented library supports processing of a single CloudEvent, instrumentation SHOULD create a new span to trace it.
+Instrumentation SHOULD set the remote trace context from the Distributed Tracing Extension as a link on the processing span.

-If multiple events are processed together, for each event being processed, if the event has the Distributed Tracing Extension populated, instrumentation MUST add a link to the trace context from the extension on the processing span.

 **Span name:** `CloudEvents Process <event_type>` **Span kind:** CONSUMER

+Note: CloudEvents processing does not follow a common pattern.
+Some CloudEvents-enabled libraries expose handlers for CloudEvents processing (e.g.  [CloudEvents Go SDK](https://github.com/cloudevents/sdk-go#receive-your-first-cloudevent)) and are able to instrument processing calls.
+In other cases CloudEvents are deserialized or processed in application code and then application is responsible for instrumentation.

 ## Attributes